Leroy Thompson (running back)

-Ulys Leroy Thompson (born February 3, 1969) is an American former professional football running back who played six seasons in the National Football League (NFL), the first three with the Pittsburgh Steelers, and then one apiece with the New England Patriots, Kansas City Chiefs, and Tampa Bay Buccaneers.
+Ulys Leroy Thompson (born February 3, 1969) is an American former professional football player who was a running back for six seasons in the National Football League (NFL), the first three with the Pittsburgh Steelers, and then one apiece with the New England Patriots, Kansas City Chiefs, and Tampa Bay Buccaneers.
 He was an excellent receiver out of the backfield, accumulating 153 career receptions, including a career best of 65 in 1994 with the Patriots.
-He played college football at Penn State.
+He played college football for the Penn State Nittany Lions.

 After retiring from the NFL, Thompson returned to his hometown of Knoxville, Tennessee, where he works as a developer and community advocate.

 Early life

 Thompson was raised in the Five Points neighborhood of East Knoxville, one of four children of Ulysses and Edna Thompson.
 He played high school football at Austin-East, where he rushed for 5,987 career yards on offense, and registered a state-record 41 career interceptions on defense.
 During his senior year in 1986, he carried 196 times for 1,980 yards and 35 touchdowns, leading the Roadrunners to a 15–0 season and the state championship.
 He also played basketball, winning state tournament MVP honors after leading Austin-East to a 33–1 record and the state title in 1985.

 Following his senior season, Thompson was named to the All-American teams of several publications, including Parade and USA Today.
 Considered one of the top ten football prospects in the nation, he held offers from 125 schools, and was described as the "most highly recruited football player in Knoxville history."
 By February 1987, he had narrowed his choice to Penn State and his hometown school, Tennessee.
 He chose Penn State for the Lions' training facilities and winning tradition (Penn State was coming off a national championship season), as well as the opportunity to play early.